cseanburns/geo-titles/manuscript/title-manuscript-2022-05-20.md

 |germany      |0.942 |   12|
 |ghana        |0.632 |   11|

+### Articles with Country Names in Titles Receiver Fewer Citations

 Journals that receive SJR scores above 1.0 indicate journals that receive above average citations compared to all journals in *Scopus*.
-The average SJR for all the journals in our data was above the *Scopus* average (*mdn* = 1.055)
+The average SJR for all the journals in our data was slightly above the *Scopus* average (*mdn* = 1.055).
+We sought to test whether country names in article titles had an impact on journal citations, and we divided the data into two groups: articles with country names referenced in titles and articles without country names referenced in titles.
+We compared the SJR of the journals between these two groups.
+Even though there are journal titles that belong to both groups, our goal was to observe the effect that country names have on overall journal citations.

+We found that the inclusion of country names in article titles had a negative effect on citations to journals.
-The average SJR for journals that published articles that did not include references to country names was also higher (*mdn* = 1.074).
+The average SJR for journals that published articles that did not include references to country names was higher (*mdn* = 1.074) than the SJR average.
-However, the average SJR journals that published articles that did include references to countries was lower than the *Scopus* average and lower than journals with articles without references to countries (*mdn* = 0.929).
+However, the average SJR for journals that published articles that did include references to countries was lower than the *Scopus* average and lower than journals with articles without references to countries (*mdn* = 0.929).
-Overall, this suggests that
-journals that tend to publish articles with titles containing references to countries have less citation impact than journals that tend to publish articles to do not reference countries.
+Overall, this suggests that journals that tend to publish articles with titles containing references to countries have less citation impact than journals that tend to publish articles to do not reference countries.
 Table 2 reports the journal titles that most frequently